wojteksuj/PJATK/README.md

-# PJATK projects
+# 🎓 PJATK Projects

+Welcome to my repository! 📁
-This repository contains many of the projects I completed during my studies at PJATK.
+Here you'll find a collection of projects I completed during my time at the **Polish-Japanese Academy of Information Technology (PJATK)** 🏫.

+These projects span a variety of topics, including:

+- 💻 Software Development
+- 🤖 Artificial Intelligence & Machine Learning
+- 🌐 Web Technologies
+- 🛠️ Systems Programming

+Feel free to explore and reach out if you have any questions! 😊